-- The maximum distance between the scale and the scale indicator should be 5 mm.
+1. The maximum distance between the scale and the scale indicator should be 5 mm.
 If it is different, loosen the indicator bracket mounting bolts and move the bracket in the horizontal plane until the correct distance is obtained.
-Retighten the bracket mounting bolts. - 2.
-Move the saw head so the blade is positioned directly above one of the bed rails.
+Retighten the bracket mounting bolts.

+2. Move the saw head so the blade is positioned directly above one of the bed rails.
 Measure from the bottom edge on a down-set tooth of the blade to the top of the bed rail.

-3. Loosen the scale bracket mounting bolt and nuts, adjust the bracket until the indicator is aligned with the correct mark on the scale.
-Retighten the bracket mounting bolt and nuts.
+Loosen the scale bracket mounting bolts and adjust the bracket until the indicator is aligned with the correct mark on the scale.
+Retighten the nuts on the bracket mounting bolts.